alenyeh1014/DataScience-TwitterAnalytics/README.md

 * Motivation:

-  - It is simple and straightforward since we are all sport fans and twitter lovers making a related project seems persuasive and reasonable for us !
-  - Thus, we would like to apply ML and DL methodologies to predict the NBA game results from Twitter.
-  - Furthermore, the accuracy of each methodology is also crucial and practical for users friendly.
+  - Since I am a NBA sport fan and twitter lover, I decide to work on a social media analytics project combining the skills and technologies from what I have learned to see how it works.
+Therefore, I apply Machine Learning and Deep Learning methodologies to predict the NBA game results from Twitter.
+Meanwhile, in order to obtain good performance of each methodology, accuracies are also important and necessary for every individual user.

 * Details: